 Cut process costs

 The problem with small assignments is that the margin is eaten up by internal project management costs.
-The best approach for reducing these costs is automation through technology.
+The best approach for reducing these costs is translation automation.
 The next points suggest how it can be done.

 Collaborate through an online tool

 Most of us would agree that personal relationships with clients are crucial to our business.
-However, on the one hand, there are projects through which we build relationships with clients.
+On the one hand, there are projects through which we build relationships with clients.
 Then there are those small rush-jobs where the client’s focus is on delivery time.

-A perfect tool to handle the latter would be a dedicated portal.
+A perfect tool to handle the latter would be a dedicated portal that you can automate.
 The clients would appreciate such a Portal even more as it makes you available 24/7, which might be a great benefit to them.
-On your side, a request for a quote placed in the Portal automatically creates a project in your system.
+On your side, a request for a quote placed in the portal automatically creates a project in your system.
 This saves you time and cuts internal costs.

 Automate your processes